 So – what to do?
-I already had the plane tickets and, more importantly, I was totally psyched, having been working out at the gym, brushing up on my basic Spanish, and informing myself about the various climbing peaks as well as on Quito and Ecuador in general.
-My decision to go ahead with the trip on my own turned out to be the right one- I would have a fantastic two and a half weeks climbing peaks in the Ecuadorian Andes, essentially using Quito as my base camp.
+I had already purchased the plane tickets and, more importantly, I was totally psyched, having been working out at the gym, brushing up on my basic Spanish, and informing myself about the various climbing peaks as well as on Quito and Ecuador in general.
+My decision to go ahead with the trip on my own turned out to be the right one.
+I would spend a fantastic two and a half weeks climbing peaks in the Ecuadorian Andes, essentially using Quito as my base camp.

-Scouring the various guide books and the internet for Quito-based climb organizers, I came up with one which had a number of good reviews.
-Moggely Climbing is located on Avenida Amazonas in La Mariscal district and had a few trips which would hit all the high spots.
+Scouring the various guidebooks and the internet for Quito-based climb organizers, I came up with one which had a number of good reviews.
+Moggely Climbing is located on Avenida Amazonas in La Mariscal district and had a few trips that would hit all the high spots.
 When I found out that another climbing group was looking for a fourth, that was even better.
 Now instead of paying the single-client rate (steep!)
 I was looking at relatively “cheap”!
 The five-day package included climbs of Cayambe and Chimborazo and an acclimatization day spent on the slopes of Cotopaxi as high as the 4800m José Ribas hut.

 Do note that climbing in Ecuador is a bit different than climbing elsewhere – e.g. the Cordillera Blanca in Peru or the Himalayas.
 For starters, Quito (2800m) becomes a de facto base camp from which most trips start.
 You leave the city at 8:00 a.m. and get to the mountain hut by 4:00 p.m.- 4600m for Cayambe; 4800m for Cotopaxi; and 5000m for Chimborazo.
 A few rules of acclimatization will already have been broken here-

-1. a maximum ascent of 500 m a day;
+- a maximum ascent of 500 m a day;

-2. walk high, sleep low; and
+- walk high, sleep low; and

-3. an extra’s day’s rest after every 1000 meters of ascent.
+- an extra day’s rest after every 1000 meters of ascent.